• Modified: Jan 27, 2025 • Read in: 9 mins

 3. Share Your Feelings With A Trustworthy Person

-- Your good friends and supportive family members are your sounding board and emotional support
+- Seek help from your good friends and supportive family members to be your sounding board.

 4. Seek Professional Help: Treatment of Limerence